-Audrey: “Instead of focusing on what not to do, let’s think of things what we can do: going outside for an evening walk, going to the park, reading books together, playing cards or games.
+Audrey: “Instead of focusing on what not to do, let’s think of things that we can do: going outside for an evening walk, going to the park, reading books together, playing cards or games.
 Try to find fun things to do instead of being on screens.
-That’s an easier way to introduce more time away from the screens that kids can get excited about.
+That’s an easier way to introduce more time away from the screens that kids can get excited about.”

 Jenifer: “You’ve got to slow down, keep your eyes open and keep observing your children so you don’t miss those vital cues from your kids.”